Rohini Kumari Wijerathna: Samagi Jana Balawegaya

-Her work during this period reinforced her reputation as an effective legislator and party spokesperson.
+She was also awarded Best Female MP for her parliamentary contributions and social advocacy work.

 Re-elected 2024–Present

-In the 2024 parliamentary election, Kavirathna was re-elected as MP for Matale District with 27,945 preferential votes, the highest among SJB candidates in the district.
+In the 2024 Sri Lankan parliamentary election, Kavirathna was re-elected as a Member of Parliament for the Matale District with 27,945 preferential votes, the highest number among Samagi Jana Balawegaya (SJB) candidates in the district.

-Following the resignation of Thalatha Atukorale as Chairperson of the Samagi Vanitha Balawegaya on 2024, Kavirathna was appointed as the new Chairperson, leading the women’s wing and focusing on grassroots mobilization, provincial-level operations, and policy initiatives.
+Following the resignation of Thalatha Atukorale as Chairperson of the Samagi Vanitha Balawegaya in 2024, Kavirathna was appointed as the new Chairperson of the SJB women's wing.

+Kavirathna speaking during the parliamentary debate on the Negombo Prison unrest, 8 July 2026.

+Following the SJB's electoral setbacks, Kavirathna has been mentioned alongside Harsha de Silva in discussions regarding the party's future direction.

 Deputy Speaker Election

 In May 2022, Rohini Kavirathna was nominated by the Samagi Jana Balawegaya (SJB) as its candidate for the post of Deputy Speaker of Parliament following the resignation of Ranjith Siyambalapitiya amid the 2022 Sri Lankan political crisis.

 The election was held on 17 May 2022 through a secret ballot among Members of Parliament.
 Kavirathna, representing the opposition, contested against the ruling party candidate Ajith Rajapakse of the Sri Lanka Podujana Peramuna (SLPP).
 She secured 78 votes (41.7%) out of 187, while Rajapakse received 109 votes, winning by a margin of 31.

-Although unsuccessful, Kavirathna’s candidacy was considered a notable effort to strengthen women’s representation and accountability in Parliament during a time of political instability.
+Although unsuccessful, Kavirathna's candidacy was considered a notable effort to strengthen women's representation and accountability in Parliament during a time of political instability.